incrediblemohnish5/Almost_PerfectPromptEngineering/README.md

 [text here]
 ```

-> Anthropic specifically flags this in Claude's docs. models are trained to be helpful, which means they'll try to answer even when they shouldn't. you have to explicitly tell them not to.
+Models are trained to be helpful, which means they'll try to answer even when they shouldn't, you have to explicitly tell them not to guess and reply factually.

-## RULE 6: Separate your instructions from your content
+# RULE 6: Separate your instructions from your content

-use delimiters. triple quotes, XML tags, whatever. just separate them.
+use delimiters. triple quotes, whatever, just separate them.

 **messy:**
 ```